-The next class of greenhorns – the Class of 2021 – will soon arrive to become part of the University of Texas.
+The next class of greenhorns – the Class of 2022 – are preparing to become part of the University of Texas.
 Since I’m asked about this on occasion, below is some friendly advice for UT freshmen.
 I hope some of it is helpful.

 Imagine your upcoming college experience as something packed into a great, mysterious box – wrapped in burnt orange paper, of course – ready to be opened and explored.
 Surprises, adventures, challenges, and good times are waiting inside.
 The wrapping peels off easy enough, but before you open the box, you notice a couple of phrases stenciled on the side.
 They’re found on lots of packages, offer both caution and counsel, and neatly summarize much of the well-meaning advice given to college freshmen:

 A college education isn’t something that happens to you; it’s something that you make happen.
 Once the school year begins, no one will check on you each morning to be sure you’re on time for class, or ask if you’ve finished your homework.
 You’ll need to find ways to energize and motivate yourself.
 In other words, batteries aren’t included.
 And while the courses you’ll take to complete a degree were designed by your professors, how much you learn from them – in fact, what you take away from your entire college experience – is entirely up to you.
 Think of the University of Texas as a large community loaded with world-class resources: professors, counselors, tutors, fellow students, libraries, laboratories, residence halls, student organizations, athletic facilities, museums, and theaters, all at your disposal to help build and shape your college education.
 But this won’t happen by itself; some assembly required.